PREVENT / PREPARE / RESPOND / RESTORE

 Dr Laura Cotte, CEDRE

-Estimating economic impacts to soiety from oil spills from wrecks
+Estimating economic impacts to society from oil spills from wrecks

 Dr Viktor Bergion, Chalmers University of Technology